About Steel Bridge

 Why Join Steel Bridge

 The project finally starts when the competition rules are released.
-The rules explains all the regulations that need to be follow in order to create an acceptable bridge (2015-16 SB Rules).
+The rules explain all the regulations that need to follow in order to create an acceptable bridge (2017-18 SB Rules).
 The students get familiar with the rules and get together to start the long journey of designing, fabricating and fast-building.

 The design part of the project is the most challenging step into getting a successful bridge.
 Students set up schedules to meet up to brainstorm ideas that will allow the bridge to meet requirements, look aesthetically pleasing and be efficient to build.